Cole, Stanton lead Yankees past Red Sox 8-3, cut lead to 1

+BOSTON (AP) — Gerrit Cole showed the Yankees he’s ready for the important games soon to come.
+Nathan Eovaldi left the Red Sox with nothing but worries.

-BOSTON (AP) — Gerrit Cole took a two-hit shutout into the sixth inning and Giancarlo Stanton hit a three-run homer to lead the Yankees to an 8-3 victory Friday night, snapping Boston’s seven-game winning streak and pulling New York within one game of the Red Sox atop the wild-card standings.
+In a potential AL wild-card preview, Cole took a two-hit shutout into the sixth inning and led the Yankees to an 8-3 victory Friday night, snapping Boston’s seven-game winning streak and pulling New York within one game of the Red Sox in the standings.

+“He’s a great pitcher.
+He’s our ace.
+He’s a horse,” Yankees manager Aaron Boone said.
+“There’s a very short list of people you’d rather hand the ball to.”

 With Boston in its lucky yellow jerseys and Fenway Park sold to capacity for just the third time this season, Cole (16-8) no-hit the Red Sox for 3 2/3 innings and New York coasted to its fourth straight win.

-In a potential preview of the AL wild-card matchup, Nathan Eovaldi (10-9) barely made it out of the first inning and couldn’t get through the third.
+Eovaldi (10-9) barely made it out of the first inning and couldn’t get through the third.

+“The good ones, they have bad ones,” said Red Sox manager Alex Cora, whose team holds the top American League wild card.

-Boston holds the first American League wild card, with the Yankees a game back and in position for the second spot.
-Toronto dropped two games behind New York following a 3-1 loss at Minnesota.
+Giancarlo Stanton had three hits, including a three-run homer, for the Yankees, who are one game back and in position for the second wild card; Toronto lost 3-1 to Minnesota and fell two games behind New York.

-Unless the Blue Jays — or Seattle (two games back), or Oakland (four) — can catch one of them, the Red Sox and Yankees would meet in a one-game playoff Oct.
+Unless the Blue Jays — or Seattle or Oakland — can catch one of them, the Red Sox and Yankees would meet in a one-game playoff Oct.
 5 for the right to advance to an AL Division Series.

+Whoever finishes better over the last eight games could host the winner-take-all matchup.
+And this weekend in Boston might have a lot to say about that.

+“I haven’t gotten quite to the point where I’m really pondering that.
+I still have some work to do,” said Cole, who noted that he has played in three wild-card games and seen the home team lose two of them.
+“Regardless of it’s here, Toronto, New York — we’re going to have to play really good baseball, no matter who’s cheering for us.”

 Bouncing back from perhaps his worst start of the season, Cole allowed three runs on five hits and three walks, striking out six in six innings.

-Stanton and Gleyber Torres had three hits apiece for the Yankees, who opened the season with seven straight losses against their AL East archrivals but have since beaten them seven out of 10 tries.
+Gleyber Torres also had three hits — including a homer — for the Yankees, who opened the season with seven straight losses against their AL East archrivals but have since beaten them seven out of 10 tries.

 J.D.
 Martinez broke up Cole’s no-hit bid with a double down the right field line with two out in the fourth.
 Rafael Devers spoiled the shutout with a three-run homer in the sixth that made it 7-3.